Beavis and Butt-Head: Premise

-Beavis and Butt-Head are unintelligent teenage boys who live in the fictional town of Highland, Texas.
+Beavis and Butt-Head are two unintelligent teenage slackers with little to no regard to anything outside themselves.
+They are characterized by their complete lack of intelligence, apathy, lowbrow humor, desire to "score", and love for hard rock and heavy metal.
+They live in an empty house with a couch and a television set located in the fictional Highland, Texas, attend Highland High, and work at the fast food chain Burger World.
+Their age is never specified, but creator Mike Judge said they're "probably" 15.
 Rolling Stone described them as "thunderously stupid and excruciatingly ugly".
-They spend time watching television, drinking unhealthy beverages, eating, and embarking on "mundane, sordid" adventures, which often involve vandalism, abuse, violence, or animal cruelty.
+They spend a great deal of time watching television, drinking unhealthy beverages, eating, and embarking on mundane, sordid, and low-minded adventures and misadventures, which more often than not involve vandalism, abuse, violence, animal cruelty, or their desire to "score".
 According to The Baltimore Sun, Beavis and Butt-Head are "at their most incorrect when it comes to sexuality and matters of gender.
 The nicest thing you can say about them in this regard is that they are budding misogynists."
+Over the course of the series, they developed more distinct personalities, with Butt-Head as the devious leader and Beavis his hyperactive follower.
 When Beavis consumes high amounts of caffeine or sugar, he becomes Cornholio, a hyperactive alter ego.
-Over the course of the series, they developed more distinct personalities.
-Beavis was more hyperactive and even less intelligent than his best friend, Butt-Head, who was often more relaxed and tended to be (comparatively speaking) the smarter half of the duo.

-Most episodes integrate sequences where Beavis and Butt-Head watch music videos and offer commentary.
-They prefer videos with "explosions, loud guitars, screaming and death", and favor rock bands such as the Butthole Surfers, Corrosion of Conformity, and Metallica.
-The music video sections allow the characters to provide diegetic commentary on the contents of the video; Judge himself noted that these sections allow the characters to say "things that are a little smarter than they ought to be".
-These segments have no script, with Judge improvising the dialog on the spot; editors would then cut together the animation mostly from existing footage.
-Starting from the 2011 revival, the music video sections also featured excerpts from reality television shows, and from 2022 onwards, viral videos.
+Most episodes integrate sequences in which Beavis and Butt-Head watch music videos and offer commentary.
+They prefer videos with "explosions, loud guitars, screaming and death", and favor rock bands such as the Butthole Surfers, Corrosion of Conformity, Metallica, etc. The music video sections allow the characters to provide diegetic commentary on the contents of the video; Judge said they allow the characters to say "things that are a little smarter than they ought to be".
+Judge improvised the dialog on the spot, which editors would then cut together with animation from existing footage.

 Judge said he saw Beavis and Butt-Head as "pretty positive characters, generally speaking ...
 They usually think everything's pretty cool.
 Or, in one way or another, everything sucks."
 He said his perception of the characters changed over the years: "When I first started out with the first show, which was Frog Baseball, they were just two guys that I would definitely want to keep my distance from ...
 But, by the end of the series, I would think that two guys like that would at least be fun to sit and watch TV with."
 Judge composed the series' theme song, which is descended from AC/DC's "Gone Shootin'".
-He later claimed that the central guitar riff of the theme is that song played backwards.
-The original theme was played by Judge using a drum machine; for the 2022 revival, the theme was recreated by Gary Clark Jr..
+He later said that the central guitar riff of the theme is that song played backwards.
+Judge recorded the original theme using a drum machine; for the 2022 revival, the theme was recreated by Gary Clark Jr..

+The 2022 revival of the show introduces the duo's parallel universe counterparts who are middle-aged, called "Old Beavis and Butt-Head"; they're unemployed and live in a motel-style apartment.